openaps/docs/docs/docs/Build Your Rig/pi-install.md

 ### Finish installation ###

-Now run `npm run global-install`.
+Now run `sudo npm run global-install`.
 After about 10-15 minutes, the installations will end and you will be dropped off at the `root@yourrigname:~/src/oref0#` prompt.
 Successful completion of this step should look like below.

 !["install piBakery"](../Images/build-your-rig/pi-install-success.png)